scottroy/scottroy.github.io/_posts/2019-09-17-implementing-a-neural-network-in-python.md

 dnn.train(X_train, Y_train, batch_size=64, n_epochs=20, learning_rate=0.01, l2_regularization=0.01)
 ```

-The classifier achieves 98% accuracy on the test data:
+The classifier achieves 98% accuracy on the test data, which we compute with the following code:

 ```
 A = dnn.predict(X_test)